crmchattie/web-scraper/README.md

 ## Google Cloud Project:
 - Create a new project on [Google Cloud Console](https://console.cloud.google.com/).
-- Enable the Google Sheets API for your project.
+- Enable the Google Sheets and Google Drive APIs for your project.

 ## OAuth Credentials:
 - In the Google Cloud Console, navigate to "APIs & Services" > "Credentials".